wxWidgets/Phoenix/README.rst

 **Linux**

 On Ubuntu the following development packages and their dependencies should be installed in order to build Phoenix.
-Other debian-like distros will probably also have these or similarly named packages available.
+Other debian-like distros will probably also have these or similarly named packages available, or newer versions of Ubuntu might have evolved somewhat and require changes from this list.
 Extrapolate other package names accordingly for other linux distributions or other unixes.

 * dpkg-dev
 * build-essential
-* python3.7-dev and libpython3.7-dev  # use appropriate Python version here
+* python3-dev
 * freeglut3-dev
 * libgl1-mesa-dev
 * libglu1-mesa-dev
 * libgstreamer-plugins-base1.0-dev
 * libgtk-3-dev
 * libjpeg-dev
 * libnotify-dev
 * libpng-dev
 * libsdl2-dev
 * libsm-dev
 * libtiff-dev
 * libwebkit2gtk-4.0-dev
 * libxtst-dev

 If you are building for GTK2 then you'll also need these packages and